a124557/Chatting-App/README.md

 1. Ensure NodeJS is installed on your system
 2. cd into the 'server' folder and run the command 'npm run start' to run the Node server
-3. cd into the 'client' folder and run the comman 'npm run start' once more to start the React frontend
+3. cd into the 'client' folder and run the command 'npm run start' once more to start the React frontend

 **Ports**: